algorandfoundation/docs/docs/run-a-node/participate/index.md

 _Visit the [Renew Participation Keys section](./renew.md) for detailed instructions._

 ## Ensure that Participation Nodes are working properly

 Monitor your participation node to ensure high performance and consistent access to your registered participation key.
+The following should be monitored:

+* last committed block (`goal node status` or API) matches a third-party API service
+* CPU / RAM / disk use are within thresholds
-Blocks are timestamped using the clock time from the block proposer's node, so keep your node clock accurate and on time.
+* clock is accurate (blocks are timestamped using the clock time from the block proposer's node, so keep your node clock accurate and on time)
+* the participation node is sending votes and proposing blocks at the expected frequency.

+For the last point, you can use the third-party [Metrika dashboard/alerts](https://app.metrika.co) to get alerts if your node is not participating properly and/or when your participation key is expiring.
+If you do not want to use the Metrika dashboard, put in place a similar monitoring system based on the algod logs (this is more complex).

 ## Securely Store Participation Keys